yashroff/LinearRegression/readme.md

 Yasneen Ashroff
 September 1, 2016
 # Instructions
-You work for Motor Trend, a magazine about the automobile industry.
-Looking at a data set of a collection of cars, they are interested in exploring the relationship between a set of variables and miles per gallon (MPG) (outcome).
-They are particularly interested in the following two questions:
+Looking at a data set of a collection of cars, explore the relationship between a set of variables and miles per gallon (MPG) (outcome).
+Focus on the following two questions:

 - Is an automatic or manual transmission better for MPG
 - Quantify the MPG difference between automatic and manual transmissions